From the Beginning: Key Transitions in the First 15 Years of DNSSEC

 \section{Background}

 The DNS is a hierarchically administered global database of Resource Records (RRs), which are inserted and removed whenever operators choose.
 The design of the DNS allows the administrator of any sub-tree (called a DNS \emph{zone}) to delegate the management authority of any branch under their zone to another authority.
-Delegations are implemented when a zone's parent (predecessor) adds Name Server RRs (of type {\tt NS}) that point to that sub-zone's DNS name servers.
-This hierarchical delegation allows administrators to operate their zones independently, and (unless there are changes) only requires the one-time coordination of setting up {\tt NS} RRs.
+Delegations are implemented when a zone parent adds Name Server entries, \ie \texttt{NS} RRs, that point to the DNS name servers of that sub-zone.
+This hierarchical delegation allows administrators to operate their zones independently, and requires only a one-time coordination as long as the name servers remain the same.